beaglegaze/beaglegaze-examples/spring-boot-sample/README.md

 # Beaglegaze Spring Boot Sample

-Welcome to the Spring Boot Sample.
-This sample repository shows how to use the [beaglegaze-java-sdk](https://github.com/beaglegaze/beaglegaze-java-sdk) to monetize your Spring Boot App.
+Welcome to the Beaglegaze Spring Boot Sample!
+This demo shows how to integrate the [beaglegaze-java-sdk](https://github.com/beaglegaze/beaglegaze-java-sdk) into your Spring Boot application to enable Web3-based micropayments for API endpoints.

+## 🚀 Quick Start

+This sample demonstrates how to:
+- Add pay-per-call functionality to REST endpoints
+- Process micropayments through Ethereum smart contracts
+- Monitor account balances and funding status

-## Setup
+## 📋 Prerequisites

+- Java 16+
+- Maven 3.6+
+- Docker (for local Ethereum testnet)
+- Node.js and npm (for the web dashboard)
+- Browser with MetaMask extension

 ### Dependency Management
 Add the following dependencies to your `pom.xml`: